LukeWinikates/orbi-exporter/README.md

 Prometheus Exporter for Orbi Metrics

-# Origin Story
+## Origin Story

-My Orbi Router doesn't expose Prometheus metrics, but it does have a page that provides them.
+My Orbi Router doesn't expose metrics in Prometheus format, but it does expose some network metrics via its control panel.
+The control panel is a web application running on the router protected with HTTP Basic Auth.
+Although it responds in HTML, the embedded javascript variables are easy to parse.

 this is built to run via the container service on my synology NAS